Iran allocates $150,000 for each family of victims of Ukraine plane crash | Business

 In a preliminary report in July, Iran's Civil Aviation Organization blamed a misaligned radar system and lack of communication between the air defence operator and his commanders for the downing of the plane.
 Under United Nations rules, Iran retains overall control of the air investigation while the United States and Ukraine are accredited as the countries where the jet was respectively built and operated.

-International rules on air crash investigations known as Annex 13 include a recommendation that a final report appears within 12 months, which in this case runs until early January, though many high-profile probes take longer.
-Kathy Fox, chair of the Transportation Safety Board (TSB) of Canada said Iran told participants, including Ottawa, at a recent briefing that a draft investigation report would be sent out this week.
-Fox told Reuters by phone that the TSB will not have access to the report until it is finalized.
+A spokesman for the U.S. National Transportation Safety Board (NTSB) confirmed by email that it has received the draft report from Iran.
+Kathy Fox, chair of the Transportation Safety Board of Canada said her agency will not have access to the report until it is finalized.

 Habib Haghjoo, an Iranian-born Canadian who lost his daughter and granddaughter in the crash, said he did not trust the news from Tehran and stressed that his priority is the report.
 "They want to wrap it up," he said of Iran.
 "We want the truth."
-(Additional reporting by Pavel Polityuk in Kyiv and Allison Lampert in Montreal; Editing by Giles Elgood, Jonathan Oatis and Jan Harvey)
+(Additional reporting by Pavel Polityuk in Kyiv, Allison Lampert in Montreal and David Shepardson in Washington; Editing by Giles Elgood, Jonathan Oatis and Jan Harvey)

 ALSO READ